Integrated studies of insect systematics, genomics, evolution & diversity

 Ecology & Evolution

 We are investigating the nature, ecology and evolution of host plant associations and chemically mediated interactions in plant-feeding insects, especially beetles.
-Ongoing work includes studies of beetle digestive physiology, specialized plant-feeding, olfaction, and pheromones used in host and mate finding.
+Ongoing work includes studies of beetle digestive physiology, the evolution of specialized plant-feeding, and chemosensory evolution (including pheromones used in host and mate finding).

 RF Mitchell et al. 2019.
 The diversity and evolution of odorant receptors in betles (Coleoptera).
 Insect Molecular Biology.
 10.1111/imb.12611